7 Financial statements: A first look

 In the code above, we used a natural join, which joins by variables found in both data sets (in this case, gvkey

-In some cases, we want to be explicit about the join variables, which we can do using the by
+).
+In general, we want to be explicit about the join variables, which we can do using the by

 argument to the join function: